thombruce/rockband/packages/vue-cli/README.md

 # Vue CLI TNT

-vue-cli plugin to add TNT with Pug, Tailwind and DaisyUI
+vue-cli plugin to add TNT with Pug and TailwindCSS